 - What do I really want?

-And don’t worry – doing something about it doesn’t need to be as drastic as no longer playing a certain role (or roles!); but rather you can re-define these roles you play within terms that are more aligned with your values and goals.
+Don’t worry – doing something about it doesn’t need to be as drastic as no longer playing a certain role (or roles!), but, rather, you can re-define these roles you play within terms that are more aligned with your values and goals.

 It’s you taking control of your life and being the person you want to be!

-Then think about each of the roles you play and determine where you may need to make some modifications to these roles so you can achieve your goals and be the person you want to be while still being an amazing mother, daughter, wife, friend, etc….
+Then think about each of the roles you play and determine where you may need to make some modifications to these roles so you can achieve your goals and be the person you want to be while still being an amazing parent, child, partner, friend, etc.

 Olivia Rowan is the founder of OLR Coaching.
 OLR Coaching loves helping people to live their best lives.
 OLR supports people to get clarity on their self-identity, to determine what is really important to them and set powerful goals that are aligned with their life vision, to make career changes; and assists with self-management strategies such as time management, reducing their stress and habit busting.
 They work with people through personal coaching and workshops.
 For more information and to connect with OLR visit their website and Instagram page.